senacor/SmartContractSlackDapp/ReadMe.md

 	npm start

 ### Communication through slack chat
-In slack you have to address the slack-bot user and then send commands that are known to the SlackMessageProcessor class.
+To communicate with the bot invite it to your channel

+    /invite @slackbot

+Then you can ask the bot for some valid commands with

+    @slackbot help

+For all commands see SlackMessageProcessor class.

 # Open Issues (TODOs)